dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

     it's no longer possible to create spell shots, gold piles or doors.
     Creatures have additional limit - even if there are still free 'thing' slots, they are limited to 255.

+Q: What's the difference between 'keeperfx.exe' and 'keeperfx_dbg.exe'?
+A: These files are identical except of one thing: 'keeperfx_dbg.exe'
+    writes A LOT of messages into 'keeperfx.log', allowing to trace any bugs and problems during the game.
+Because of the amount of data being written, the debug version, 'keeperfx_dbg.exe', is a few times slower than standard version, 'keeperfx.exe'.
+If you're not planning to report any bugs, you should use 'keeperfx.exe'.

 Q: I've found a cheat menu, but it doesn't work!
 A: The three cheat menus are only partially functional.